Scary Monsters (and Super Creeps): Influence and legacy

 Reflecting on the critical and commercial success of Scary Monsters, Visconti stated, "We kind of felt that we'd finally achieved our Sgt.
 Pepper, a goal we had in mind since The Man Who Sold the World."
 Visconti further said: "It is one of my favourite Bowie albums ever."
 Despite his glowing assessment of the album, Scary Monsters proved to be the final collaboration between Bowie and Visconti for over 20 years, after Bowie chose Nile Rodgers to produce Let's Dance.
 Although Bowie would achieve worldwide mega-stardom and commercial success in the following years, in particular with Let's Dance, many commentators consider Scary Monsters to be "his last great album" and the "benchmark" for each new release.
 Well-regarded later efforts such as Outside (1995), Earthling (1997), Heathen (2002) and Reality (2003) were cited as "the best album since Scary Monsters."
 Buckley suggested that "Bowie should pre-emptively sticker up his next album 'Best Since Scary Monsters' and have done with it".
-Biographer Marc Spitz considers it more accurate to call the album Bowie's "last 'young' record", in that it was his final "perfectly confident statement" and the final time that Bowie's "search for the 'new' in our world of sound [felt] pure, as opposed to betraying itself".
+The biographer Marc Spitz considers it more accurate to call the album Bowie's "last 'young' record", in that it was his final "perfectly confident statement" and the final time that Bowie's "search for the 'new' in our world of sound [felt] pure, as opposed to betraying itself".

 Bowie's biographers continue to praise Scary Monsters.
 Pegg writes that retrospectively, Scary Monsters sounds "as fresh and dynamic as ever", and ended "Bowie's golden run of cutting-edge albums."
 O'Leary described it in 2019 as Bowie's most "modern"-sounding album.
 Spitz finds the record to have an energy that his later "good" albums don't (naming Outside and Heathen).
 Doggett considers it as one of Bowie's "most valuable statements", exceeding his listeners' expectations while at the same time sending a warning out to anyone who dared to follow in his footsteps.
 Sandford states that with Scary Monsters, Bowie "found his voice again" after years of experimentation.
 Perone praises the album as "a near-perfect balance of [Bowie's] pop and experimental sides" and that it remains one of the artist's "most important and consistent albums".
 In 2011, Paul Trynka wrote: "Scary Monsters still sparkles today.
 Its intense, churning grooves sound remarkably contemporary ... but despite the complexity of its arrangements there are many moments of unaffected simplicity."
 He considers the album's "dense, tough, rock-meets-funk backup" as influential on later bands such as Blur and the Strokes.